 Derek Mendez (Perth County)

 Derek has held several management positions in the Container Port and Energy sectors in Trinidad before migrating with his family to Canada in 2010.
-He is currently the Manager, Operations and Information Technology at Molesworth Farm Supply Ltd. He served as chair and co-chair on multiple community boards in the municipality of North Perth.
-He is also a board director on a number of agriculture boards including the Animal Nutrition Association of Canada (ANAC) and the Feed Section Committee of the Ontario Agri-Business Association (OABA).
-Derek holds a B.Sc. in Management Studies from the University of the West Indies and a master's certificate in Business Analysis from York University.
+He is currently the Vice President at Molesworth Farm Supply Ltd. He served as chair and co-chair on multiple community boards in the municipality of North Perth.
+He is also a board director on a number of agricultural boards, including the Animal Nutrition Association of Canada (ANAC) and the Feed Section Committee of the Ontario Agri-Business Association (OABA).
+Derek holds a B.Sc. degree in Management Studies from the University of the West Indies, a master's certificate in Business Analysis from York University, and a postgraduate diploma in Port Planning and Management from the University of New Orleans.

 Dominic Morrissey (Pickering-Uxbridge)